-To investigate questions about how field-specific cultural capital (i.e. a cultural intermediary's experience) might interact with field autonomy (i.e. whether a field is more heteronomous or autonomous), this paper focuses on how music critics discuss a cultural producer's authenticity.
+2.5.
+How Field-Specific Cultural Capital and Field Autonomy May Affect a Cultural Intermediary's Perspective on Authenticity producer's authenticity.
 Research has shown that consumers value authenticity (Grayson and Martinec, 2004; Newman and Dhar, 2014; Rose and Wood, 2005) and that the authenticity concept can be generally defined in one of two ways.
 On one hand, authenticity can mean being true to one's self.
-This paper uses Carroll and Wheaton's term, "moral authenticity," to refer to this type of authenticity" or "existential authenticity" (Dutton, 2003; Grayson and Martinec, 2004; Newman and Smith, 2016; Wang, 1999).
-On the other hand, authenticity, this paper uses Carroll and Wheaton's (2009) "type authenticity," which is also known as "iconic authenticity" or "categorical authenticity" (Grayson and Martinec, 2004; Newman and Smith, 20109) "type authenticity," which is also known as "iconic authenticity" or "categorical authenticity" (Grayson and Martinec, 2004; Newman and Smith, 20109) "type authenticity," which is also known as "iconic authenticity" or "categorical authenticity" (Grayson and Martinec, 2004; Newman and Smith, 2016).
-This project focuses on authenticity because Bourdieu

-Experienced critics review differently offers specific predictions about how the logic of restricted production and the logic of largescale production are likely to demand different types of authenticity.
+This paper uses Carroll and Wheaton's term, "moral authenticity," to refer to this type of authenticity, which is also known as "self authenticity," "expressive authenticity," "indexical authenticity" or "existential authenticity" (Dutton, 2003; Grayson and Martinec, 2004; Newman and Smith, 2016; Wang, 1999).
+On the other hand, authenticity can mean being true to a certain established type or genre.
+To refer to this kind of authenticity, this paper uses Carroll and Wheaton's (2009) "type authenticity," which is also known as "iconic authenticity" or "categorical authenticity" (Grayson and Martinec, 2004; Newman and Smith, 2016).
+This project focuses on authenticity because Bourdieu offers specific predictions about how the logic of restricted production and the logic of large-scale production are likely to demand different types of authenticity.
 This in turn allows us to predict what authenticity standards are likely to be most important to producers in each field, and to compare that prediction with the type of authenticity discussed by critics.